MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 > [!NOTE]
 > If you would like to use PowerShell to run Q# programs, or will be using VS Code on Windows for development, it is strongly recommended that you set up your PowerShell environment to work with conda.
 To do so, follow the steps below:
 >
-> - Open a PowerShell window.
+> 1. Open a PowerShell window.
 >
-> - (Windows only) If you didn't add `conda` to your `PATH` during installation, you will first need to navigate to its install location (e.g. `C:\Users\MyUserName\Miniconda3\`).
+> 1. If you didn't add `conda` to your `PATH` during installation, you will first need to navigate to its install location (e.g. `C:\Users\MyUserName\Miniconda3\`).
 >
-> - (Windows only) Conda will configure a script to run automatically when opening a PowerShell window.
+> 1. (Windows only) Conda will configure a script to run automatically when opening a PowerShell window.
 On Windows, this requires modifying the PowerShell execution policy with the following command:
 >
 >     ```powershell
 >     Set-ExecutionPolicy -Scope CurrentUser RemoteSigned
 >     ```
 >
-> - Now run the command:
+> 1. Now run the command:
 >
 >     ```powershell
 >     conda init powershell